-MND Scotland have set up a new complementary therapy project within greater Glasgow, Lanarkshire, Falkirk ,Stirling, Edinburgh, Fife, Tayside, Aberdeenshire and now in the Highlands.
+MND Scotland have set up a complementary therapy project which covers the majority of Scotland.
 We are in need of qualified and insured volunteer therapists in either Reiki, Reflexology, Aromatherapy, Indian Head Massage or Therapeutic Massage to offer treatments to either patients with MND or their carers.
 The treatments would take place in the clients own homes.
-The project will be rolled out to other areas as the need arises.

 We need fundraisers to take part in existing events or to create their own fundraising activities.
 Our local branches organise various activities such as strawberry teas, fashion shows, can collections at major events or cycle runs around Cumbrae.
 MND Scotland also organises bigger fundraisers such as the Strathclyde Park and the Holyrood Park fun runs, parachute jumps or challenge events.
 We occasionally have entries for running marathons.
 If you wish to organise your own events we can supply a fundraising pack and publicise your activity.